jackdignamit/Tines-SOAR-and-LimaCharlie-EDR-Automated-Incident-Response-Project/README.md

 <br>
 <br> Detection Link: <<retrieve_detections.body.link>>
 ```

 <img width="1667" height="508" alt="Screenshot 2025-11-08 132220" src="https://github.com/user-attachments/assets/fa3fff35-b971-4a5d-bda1-c2ddd9a84a33" />

 - - -

 ## 8️⃣ Setup Isolation Response webpage in Tines
+The last section for this project is to create a webpage that offers to isolate the compromised machine.

+1. In Tines storyboard, drag a "user prompt" to the storyboard.

 - - -